-- 5.1 The Parties acknowledge that each has approved the Master Fire and Emergency Services Master Plan (the "Master Plan") attached hereto as Schedule D and forming part of this Agreement.
+- The Parties acknowledge that each has previously approved the Strategic Plan attached hereto as Schedule D and forming part of this Agreement.
 Schedule D may be amended by the parties by mutual agreement without requiring an amendment to this agreement.
-Schedule D shall continue in full force and effect since it's expiry until further amended. - 5.2 The Parties hereby agree that the level of service to be provided throughout the combined geographic and municipal boundaries of the Towns of Aurora and Newmarket is the level of service as established by the Master Plan and each party shall, subject to any mutually agreed amendment of the Master Plan, commit all necessary funding and capital resources through the annual budget to ensure that the Committee and Department have all of the necessary resources, including prescribed staffing levels, to provide the level of service. - 5.3 The Committee shall be responsible to provide fire protection and prevention services at the level as prescribed by the approved Master Plan. - 5.4 The Parties hereby covenant to review the Master Plan every five years during the currency of this Agreement and shall, no later than twenty-four (24) months prior to the end of each ten (10) year term of this Agreement, finalize the said Master Plan which shall prescribe service levels for the next ensuing ten (10) year term of this Agreement. - 5.5 Notwithstanding the foregoing, the Master Plan may be reviewed and, if necessary, amended at any time during the currency of this Agreement as circumstances warrant by mutual agreement of the Parties.
+Schedule D shall continue in full force and effect since it's expiry until further amended. - 5.2 The Parties hereby agree that the level of service to be provided throughout the combined geographic and municipal boundaries of the Towns of Aurora and Newmarket is the level of service as established by the Strategic Plan and each Party shall, subject to any mutually agreed amendment of the Strategic Plan, commit all necessary funding and capital resources through the annual budget to ensure that the Committee and Department have all of the necessary resources, including prescribed staffing levels, to provide the level of service. - 5.3 The Committee shall be responsible to provide fire protection and prevention services at the level as prescribed by the approved Strategic Plan. - 5.4 The Parties hereby covenant to review the Strategic Plan every five years during the currency of this Agreement and shall, no later than twenty-four (24) months prior to the end of each ten (10) year term of this Agreement, finalize the said Strategic Plan which shall prescribe service levels for the next ensuing ten (10) year term of this Agreement. - 5.5 Notwithstanding the foregoing, the Strategic Plan may be reviewed and, if necessary, amended at any time during the currency of this Agreement as circumstances warrant by mutual agreement of the Parties.